Tokyo Prefecture Rock Climbing

 Weather station 7.5 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Tokyo Prefecture:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Tokyo Prefecture:

 Featured Route For Tokyo Prefecture